 • Sony’s #1 Wired Student in North America

 Herman has been featured prominently in the New York Times, Wall Street Journal, The FT, BusinessWeek, CNBC, Bloomberg, Advertising Age, AdWeek, MediaPost, Business Insider, Digiday, and many other publications.
-He currently resides in Westchester County, NY with his wife and two children.
+He currently resides just outside of Boston, MA with his wife and two children.

 What is important to me is the team and the expertise in the area that you are innovating.
 Traction helps too, but I can help with customer development.